day8/re-frame/docs/SubscriptionsCleanup.md

 ### A Final FAQ

-The following issues comes up a bit.
+The following issue comes up a bit.

 You will likely end up with a bunch of level 1 `reg-sub` which look the same (they directly extract a path within `app-db`):
 ```clj